-If a soil test reveals that your soil is lacking potassium, then you are probably looking for a way to supplement this important nutrient in your garden.
-Luckily, there are many options for high-potassium fertilizers.
+If a soil test reveals that your soil lacks potassium, you will need to find a way to add this important nutrient to your garden.
+Luckily, there are many options available for high-potassium fertilizers.

 So, what fertilizer is high in potassium?
-Fertilizers that are high in potassium include burned cucumber skins, sulfate of potash magnesia, Illite clay, kelp, wood ash, greensand, granite dust, sawdust, soybean meal, alfalfa, and bat guano.
+Fertilizers that are high in potassium include: burned cucumber skins, sulfate of potash magnesia, Illite clay, kelp, wood ash, greensand, granite dust, sawdust, soybean meal, alfalfa, and bat guano.
+Some of these fertilizers also contain nitrogen, phosphorus, and other important nutrients for plants.

 Of course, you can use a mixture of any of these sources of potassium, depending on what you have available.
-You can also use fertilizers formulated as bloom or blossom boosters, which will have high potassium content.
+You can also use fertilizers formulated as bloom booster (or blossom boosters), which will also have high potassium content.

 What Fertilizer Is High In Potassium?

 Here is a table with some of the best fertilizers with high potassium content.
-You can find more detail about each type of fertilizer after the table.
+You can find more detail about each type of fertilizer in the article after the table.

 |Sulfate Of |